Irvine Unified School District

 SCHOOL FUNDING BASICS

 The passage of Prop 13 drastically reduced revenue available for education funding.
 Property tax revenue in Irvine (and most other cities in the state) is not adequate to fund education.
 Now, most of the revenue for school funding comes from business and personal income taxes, sales taxes, and some special taxes, rather than property taxes.
 These funds are centrally allocated from the state using the Local Control Funding Formula (LCFF).
-The LCFF does not take into account property tax revenue at all; rather it is designed to redistribute state funding to provide MORE money to districts with high populations of English Language learners and low income students.
+The LCFF does not take into account property tax revenue at all; rather it is designed to redistribute state funding to provide MORE money to districts with high populations of English Language Learners and low-income students.
 Irvine has a much lower percentage of these students, so Irvine ranks at the very bottom in per pupil funding in the state.
-California’s per pupil funding ranks as one of the lowest in the United States, so Irvine Unified is also one of the lowest funded districts in nation.
-READ MORE
+California’s per pupil funding ranks as one of the lowest in the United States, so Irvine Unified is also one of the lowest funded districts in the nation.

 Although separate organizations, IPSF and Irvine Unified Council PTA share one common goal: ensuring excellence in our student’s education.
 These essential organizations work closely with IUSD throughout the year to achieve this goal.
 The PTA at your child’s school provides financial support for items at that particular school site, such as supplies, assemblies and field trips, while IPSF yields funds to our district for enriched curriculum and quality instruction at every IUSD school.